 Before you start the instructor will normally ask you a few questions about your martial arts background and physical health.
 They will also provide you with a membership form.
 There is no obligation to join.

-If you think you might try it out, just wear a tee-shirt and shorts or track pants.
+If you think you might try it out, just wear a T-shirt and shorts or track pants.
 Bring a bottle of water too if you like.

 The class is normally broken up into various grades at this point with instructors providing guidance where appropriate.
-Then we may do more striking, or move onto some self defence / joint locking drills.
+Then we may do more striking, or move onto some self-defense / joint locking drills.